 Each year of your degree you will typically take papers from the core, your major(s) and/or minor.
 A Cooperative Education paper is done in a workplace setting in your third year.

-The following rage of core papers provides a framework for acquiring a broad foundation of skills and knowledge in writing, research, digital technology and communication.
+The following range of core papers provides a framework for acquiring a broad foundation of skills and knowledge in writing, research, digital technology and communication.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.